awslabs/aws-sdk-ios-samples/IoTTemperatureControl-Sample/Swift/README.md

 # The Amazon IoT Temperature Control Sample

-This sample demonstrates use of the AWS IoT APIs to interact with device shadows.
+This sample demonstrates use of the AWS IoT MQTT device shadow APIs over a WebSocket.
 It works in conjunction with the Temperature Control Example Program in the [AWS IoT JavaScript SDK for Embedded Devices](https://github.com/aws/aws-iot-device-sdk-js).

 ## Requirements